alex123012/ChromoGraph_console_util/README.md

   2. "svg" - export your chromatograms into SVG files
   3. "diff_type" - export your chromatograms in other filetype (currently supported formats: PDF, JPG, JPEG)
   4. "exit" - exiting from program
-  5. "help" - output list of avaliable commands
+  5. "help" - display list of avaliable commands
 * Type listed above commands that you need and follow the instructions from console

 If you had any issues - write me on e-mail: makhonin.a.ru@gmail.com